 - become a parent or grandparent

 - lose a family member

 We are happy to store your Will free of charge in our purpose built Strong Room and to provide you with a scanned or photocopied version for your records.
 Access to the original will be provided to your Executors on production of a Registrar’s certified copy of your Death Certificate and satisfactory proof of their identity (usually a Passport or photo card driving licence and a recent utility bill).

 Where we have been appointed Executors in the Will, we will deal with the general administration of the estate keeping all parties updated of the progress being made.

 Our experienced Private Client team can offer you advice and prepare a Will for you.
-To help you get a full understanding of your options please contact one of our experienced lawyers for a free initial no obligation discussion to ensure you get the outcome that’s best for you, at the cost that’s right for you.
+To help you get a full understanding of your options please contact one of our experienced will drafting solicitors for a free initial no obligation discussion to ensure you get the outcome that’s best for you, at the cost that’s right for you.
 Please visit our Payment Options page for more details on costs.